maptiler/maptiler-sdk-js/readme.md

 > For example, to create a road with an outline, one must draw two layers: a wider base layer and a narrower top layer, fueled by the same polyline data.
 This requires ordering the layers properly and computing not the width of the outline, but rather the width of the polyline underneath so that it outgrows the top road layer of the desired number of pixels.

 With the polyline helper, you just say if you want an outline and specify its size (or even a zoom dependant size) and everything is handled for you.
-As a result, the `Map.addPolyline()` method will return an object with **multiple IDs**: ID of the top/main layer, ID of the outline layer (could be `null`) and the ID of the data source.
+As a result, calling the method `helpers.addPolyline` will return an object with **multiple IDs**: ID of the top/main layer, ID of the outline layer (could be `null`) and the ID of the data source.
 This makes further layer and source manipulation possible.

 ### Input